Student Nutrition Program

 Student Nutrition Program guidelines

-The Student Nutrition Program guidelines will help to model healthy breakfast, lunch and snack foods options for children and youth participating in the program.
+The Student Nutrition Program guidelines will help model healthy breakfast, lunch and snack foods options for children and youth participating in the program.

 Further information can be found in the Student Nutrition Program guidelines.